 - 1. First incident, the student receives a warning from the teacher, either verbal or nonverbal. - 2.
 Second incident, the student's name is written on the board.
-This is a second warning to the student. - 3.
+This is a second warning to the student.
+Teachers will check in with the student at this point, encouraging them to remember the classroom guidelines. - 3.
 If the student continues to misbehave, a checkmark will be placed behind the student's name.
-This first check will mean the student must miss 5 minutes of their next recess. - 4.
-Another check means that the student will have to miss 10 minutes of their next recess, and the teacher will either call the parents or send the parents an email explaining the situation and the misbehavior. - 5.
+This first check will mean the student must miss 5 minutes of their next recess.
+During this recess time, the teacher will have a more in depth conversation with the student. - 4.
+Another check means that the student will have to miss 10 minutes of their next recess.
+During this time the teacher and the student will work through a Behavior Reflection Sheet.
+This sheet, along with an email, will be sent to the parents, explaining the situation. - 5.
 If the behavior has not improved, and a third check is added behind the student's name, the student will be sent to the Head of School for an office visit.
-The Head of School will contact the parents via email or phone call, a pink slip will be sent home for the parents to sign, and the student will miss 15 minutes of their next recess. - K 2: Students' names and checks will be erased once recess time is served. - 3 6: Students' names and checks will be erased at the end of the day.
+The Head of School will contact the parents via email or phone call, the Behavior Reflection sheet will be sent home for the parents to sign, and the student will miss 15 minutes of their next recess.

+K - 2: Students' names and checks will be erased once recess time is served.

+3 - 6: Students' names and checks will be erased at the end of the day.